 Madagascar Trip Cancellation Insurance for International Travelers - FAQs

-What would you do if your flight into Madagascar gets cancelled at the last minute?
+What would you do if your flight into Madagascar gets canceled at the last minute?
 All your plans are thrown off now.
 Not to mention, what of the cost of your ticket and hotel reservation?

 Why buy trip cancellation insurance for Madagascar?

 Flight or ferry cancellations are highly unpredictable, and they often happen just hours or days before the planned trip.
 Even if the airline or tour company helps reschedule, that doesn’t help that all the reservations and activities you paid for in advance are going on while you’re stuck at the airport.
-To save yourself the financial hit stemming from a cancelled ticket, it is a good idea to get a travel insurance plan for Madagascar that covers this risk.
+To save yourself the financial hit stemming from a canceled ticket, it is a good idea to get a travel insurance plan for Madagascar that covers this risk.

 What all is covered under trip cancellation insurance for Madagascar?